stas-prokopiev/local_simple_database/README.rst

 local_simple_database is a simple Python package(**py>=2.7 or py>=3.4**)
 with the main purpose to
-help storing and retrieving data from human-readable txt files with one line of code.
+help storing and retrieving data from human-readable .txt files with one line of code.
-All the interactions with files are being made in a process-thread safe manner.
+All the interactions with files are being made in a processes-threads safe manner.

 Long Overview.
 =========================